 - Lower marketing and legal costs.
 A streamlined approach to consistent brand marketing means a brand’s multiple hotel locations work together, not in competition with each other.
 This drives down marketing costs for things like CPC advertising.
 Brand compliance also protects against copyright infringement and other legal issues that could require a large budget to resolve.

-Whether you’re marketing an all-inclusive resort or a cozy bed and breakfast, these benefits should be some of your major marketing goals.
+Whether you’re marketing an all-inclusive resort or a cozy bed and breakfast, these benefits should form some of your major marketing goals.
 To achieve them, you need to start by laying a foundation of brand compliance.

-Creating a Foundation of Brand Compliance
+Hotel Brand Marketing 101: Creating a Foundation of Brand Compliance

 Brand compliance should never be treated as an afterthought.
 It should form the foundation for all of your hotel marketing efforts.
 Here are a few ways to ensure hotel brand compliance and consistency form the center of all your marketing actions: